Leading in a man’s world.

 I look at the wings in my lap, broken and splintered.
 They are too heavy, too big.
 Fit to another.

 They are not our wings.
-They were broken from the beginning.
-No amount of confidence, gratitude or belief could make them fly.
+No amount of confidence or belief could make them fly.
+And yet we sew and patch, try them on again.

 I gather and carry the wings away.
 Set them down gently.
 Build a pyre.